 - Phone: (760) 708-6830

-Mary Ferro has been a Faith Liaison with Interfaith since 2008.
-She has over 25 years of experience as a community organizer and activist.
+Mary Ferro, joined Interfaith in 2008 with over 25 years of experience as a community organizer and activist.
 A graduate of University of California Santa Cruz, she did graduate studies at UCSD.
-She has developed a model for cities to abate drugs and related illegal activities, conducted training for city staff, police, landowners and mangers.
-Before moving to San Diego she served as a consultant to Northern California Cities and Counties.
+She has developed a model for cities to abate drugs and related illegal activities, conducted training for city staff, police, landowners and managers.
+Before moving to San Diego, she served as a consultant to Northern California Cities and Counties.

 Prior to joining Interfaith, Micki served in the non-profit sector for many years, most recently with the City of Escondido’s Older Adult Services Department where she was responsible for developing, planning, coordinating and supervising senior programs and services.
 Prior to her work with the City, Micki was a Non-Profit Consultant from Event Innovations Inc. and was the Director of Volunteer Services for the Escondido Humane Society.